sandialabs/slycat/docs/create-timeseries.rst

-.. _Create a Timeseries Model:
+.. _create-timeseries-model:

 Create a Timeseries Model
 =========================

 The Slycat *Timeseries Model* provides time series analysis based on clustering and comparative visualization of waveforms.
-However, unlike :ref:`Creating a CCA Model <Create a CCA Model>`, you can't upload data for a Timeseries model using your web browser.
+However, unlike :ref:`Creating a CCA Model <create-cca-model>`, you can't upload data for a Timeseries model using your web browser.
 Instead, you'll use one Python script to synthesize some time series data in a format suitable for use with Slycat, and a second script to compute the model